 Wake-up in Xi’an, a former ancient capital of China.
 Surrounded by old city walls once used to protect the area, Xi’an served as the home to some of many of China’s most important early dynasties.
 After breakfast, we meet up with our Local Guide, and journey to the countryside & the site of the world famous UNESCO World Heritage Listed Terracotta Army.
 Marvel at the incredible collection of terracotta sculptures of the armies of Qin Shi Huang, the First Emperor of China.
 After lunch, our Local Guide will show us around the site of the Terracotta Army.
 Discovered in 1974 by local farmers, excavation projects have unearthed three pits containing over 8,000 soldiers as well as chariots & horses.
 Our guide will give us an insider’s look at how the site was discovered, its historical significance & the effort that has gone into restoring the warriors.
 After exploring this site, we go back to Xi’an for tonight’s unmissable optional activity - the Tang Dynasty Dumpling dinner & show.
 Feast on a main course featuring over 16 types of delicious dumplings, before being entertained at a traditional Chinese cultural show.
 Afterwards you could explore some of the local nightlife in the brightly lit, tree-lined area of the Xi’an’s South Gate.

 After breakfast, it’s time for something different as your Trip Manager & Local Guide show you more of the area on a bike ride along the impressive city walls of Xi’an.
 Whether it is a single or tandem, everyone can explore on two wheels what are known as the best-preserved city walls in China.
 Later, our Local Guide will give us a glimpse into the past at the Great Mosque of Xi’an & the neighbouring Muslim community with its bustling bazaar.
 It's a perfect place for picking up some souvenirs & tasting more of the great regional food found here.
 We say farewell to the Shaanxi region before our included flight to Shanghai – the showpiece of modern China, with its distinctive skyline & historical landmarks.
 On arrival we’ll be met by our expert Local Guide who will show us around the area for the next 2 days.
 First up, we’ll visit one of the tallest buildings in China, the Jin Mao Tower.
 Until 2007, the Jin Mao Tower was the tallest building in China.
 As we head sky high to the 88th floor viewing level, you’ll be able to see incredible sweeping views of Shanghai below you.
-You can even send a postcard from one of the highest post offices in the world!

 After a free morning it’s time to catch another flight as we head to the city of Guilin & then make our way to Yangshuo town, nestled amongst the limestone karsts that this region is famous for.
 On arrival, we’ll take a look around the town, with an included walking orientation.
 With a free night tonight, head to one of the many outdoor bars, sip on a Tsingtao or shop for bargains at the late night markets.